 NOW: As time went on, I realized that socially speaking the gym would be great, so I joined and never looked back.
 These days, I take mostly Les Mills classes my gym offers as well as weightlifting even though my gym is kind of run down and has old equipment.
 It’s the only one in the center of my town.

 The one thing I really miss about my life here is access to fitness studios like PureBarre, Orange Theory, Cyclebar and all the other cool classes that are commonplace even in suburbs in the US.
 I feel like the US is about 10 years ahead of France.
 Everything new and innovative is coming out of the US and sometimes I feel like I’m missing out by not being there.
 Again, thank goodness for technology and my visits home where I look forward to taking all kinds of fun classes.
-Peloton has an app now that I’m dying to try (I just need a bike!).
+Peloton has an app now that I LOVE.

 Your guess is as good as mine.
 I don’t see us leaving France anytime soon although I don’t feel too attached to the town in which I live.
 Maybe we’d move somewhere within France in the future?
 Or try out life in the US at some point?
 I’m open to all possibilities.

 Before moving, I think I was guilty of thinking that the joy and fulfillment of moving abroad would be more about what France could do for me.
 The travel, the excitement, the fun things I could see and do.
 It was like that the first couple of years.
-But then you realize the value of living in France is less about external factors of the country itself and more about one’s experience as an expat and how that helps you to evolve as a person.
+But then you realize the value of living in France is less about external factors of the country itself and more about one’s experience as a foreigner making a life for themselves in a completely new setting and how that helps you to evolve as a person.

 Even as the sometimes-confused foreigner, I embrace my life in France because it has opened up a whole new side of my personality that I never would have uncovered if I was still in New York City.